justinticktock/role-based-help-notes/readme.txt

 Do you want to give users a private area to share information based on a role they have been assigned?

 ...this plugin allows you to quickly create a custom post type for user roles.
 This allows users, with a specific role, the ability to create and edit their own 'help notes' providing a private set of notes for use.
-It can be used for anything else that fits with that role (e.g. creating minutes-of-meetings notes etc...).
+It can be used for anything else that fits with that role (e.g. creating and sharing ideas within teams, minutes-of-meetings, formal notes... etc.).

 To add new roles to the basic WordPress roles (Administrator, Editor, Subscriber ..etc) you will need to use another plugin refer to [Roles_and_Capabilities](http://codex.wordpress.org/Roles_and_Capabilities#Resources) and Resources..
 Plugins.
 You can then use one of these plugins (e.g. [User Role Editor](http://wordpress.org/extend/plugins/user-role-editor/ "User Role Editor")) to allocate users to multiple roles.